typelevel/fs2/docs/migration-guide-0.10.md

 Performance is significantly better thanks to the introduction of `fs2.Segment`.
 A `Segment` is a potentially infinite, lazy, pure data structure which supports a variety of fused operations.
 This is coincidentally similar to the approach taken in [Stream Fusion, to Completeness](https://arxiv.org/pdf/1612.06668v1.pdf), though using a novel approach that does not require code generation.

-TODO
+Instead of a `Stream` being made up of `Chunk`s like in 0.9, it is now made up of `Segment`s. `Chunk[O]` is a subtype of `Segment[O,Unit]`.
+Many of the operations which operated in terms of chunks now operate in terms of segments.
+Occassionally, there are operations that are specialized for chunks -- typically when index based access to the underlying elements is more performant than the benefits of operator fusion.

 ### API Simplification

 #### Built-in Pipes

  The `fs2.pipe` and `fs2.pipe2` objects have been removed and built-in stream transformations now exist solely as syntax on `Stream`.
 E.g., `s.through(pipe.take(n))` is now `s.take(n)`.
 The `fs2.Pipe` and `fs2.Pipe2` objects now exist and contain advanced operations on pipes, like joining a stream of pipes and stepping pipes.
+In general, 0.10 removes redundant ways of doing things, preferring a single mechanism when possible.

 #### Variance Tricks Removed

 In 0.9, `Sub1`, `Lub1`, and `RealSupertype` encoded covariance using type-level computations to work around various limitations in type inference.
 These tricks resulted in confusing type signatures and bad compiler error messages.
-In 1.0, these type classes have been removed and FS2 uses "regular" covariance.
+In 0.10, these type classes have been removed and FS2 uses "regular" covariance.

 In 0.9, `Stream(1, 2, 3)` had type `Stream[F,Int]` for all `F`, and Scala would often infer `F` as `Nothing`.
 This would generally work out fine, as `Stream` is covariant in `F`, but not it doesn't work out all cases due to Scala's special treatment of `Nothing` during type inference.
 Working around these cases is what led to tricks like `Sub1`.

-In 1.0, we avoid these issues by avoiding use of `Nothing` for an effect type -- i.e., the `Stream` constructors are aggressive about returning `Stream[Pure,O]` when there is no effect type.
+In 0.10, we avoid these issues by avoiding use of `Nothing` for an effect type -- i.e., the `Stream` constructors are aggressive about returning `Stream[Pure,O]` when there is no effect type.
 For example, `Stream(1, 2, 3)` now has type `Stream[Pure,Int]`, `Stream.empty` now has type `Stream[Pure,Nothing]`, and so on.
 This generally works much better:

 ```scala
 val s1: Stream[IO,Int] = Stream(1, 2, 3)